OpenSig/opensig-js/README.md

 **HTTPProvider** - Uses a web3 http provider to query the blockchain for signatures.
 Uses the local Metamask wallet to sign and publish transactions.

 **AnkrProvider** - Uses the Ankr network to query the blockchain for signatures.
 Uses the local Metamask wallet to sign and publish transactions.

+### Parameters

+A BlockchainProvider takes the following parameters:

+  - `chainId` - blockchain's chain id
+  - `name` - label
+  - `contract` - address of that blockchain's Registry Contract (see https://opensig.net/about#contracts)
+  - `blockTime` - the network block time in ms
+  - `creationBlock` - the registry contract's creation block number (minimises search window when querying for signatures)

+MetamaskProvider takes in addition:

+  - `ethereum` - optional Metamask ethereum provider.
+Defaults to `window.ethereum`

+HTTPProvider takes in addition:

+  - `url` - url of the http service, e.g. Infura

+AnkrProvider takes in addition:

+  - `endpoint` - url of the Ankr network endpoint, e.g. `https://rpc.ankr.com/multichain`